DemonDamon/tongue_classification_based_on_multi_networks/keras_frcnn/README.md

 When training the data, the accuracy and loss of each epoch will be recored as .pkl file stored in `test_predicted_output` folder(or you can self-defined a new one, but make sure change the path in `train_frcnn.py` at line 315).
-Plot is shown below:
+Accuracy and loss plot are shown below:

 ![ex6](https://github.com/DemonDamon/tongue_classification_based_on_multi_networks/blob/master/keras_frcnn/test_predicted_output/acc_and_loss_plot.jpg)